A parade of pinks on the Golden Globes red carpet

 Watery slick hair — short, loose and in tight ponytails — was abundant, including on Millie Bobby Brown, who plays Eleven on “Stranger Things.”

 Velvet, a persistent trend on runways and red carpets, represented on Chrissy Metz, another sibling on “This is Us.”
-She wore it in deep purple, belted in silver at the waist.
+She wore it in deep blue, belted in silver at the waist.

 Like Negga, Amy Adams went for metallic in a Tom Ford sequined gown in inky black and blood red.
 It was strapless, severely cut across her chest, showing off her fair skin and loose red hair.